TonySpegel/image-comparison/README.md

 ### Slots
 Slots allow you to define placeholders in your template that can be filled with any markup fragment you want.
-They are identified by their name attribute.
-These placeholder are meant to be used to display the images and you want to compare and their associated labels.
+They are identified using the 'slot' attribute.
+These placeholder are meant to be used to display the images you want to compare and their associated labels.
 Pleace add an `alt`-attribute to describe your images.

 | Name            | Example value                                                                   |
 |-----------------|---------------------------------------------------------------------------------|